MichalD96/JS-Master/README.md

 `start` and `end` are set as default to current time

-`format` allows you to customize teh output string
+`format` allows you to customize output string

 `locale` sets string output language